Updated July 2026

-Maybe you’ve flipped through a magazine and seen ads claiming that taking extra biotin -- also known as vitamin B7 -- will result in lustrous hair, glowing skin and perfect nails.
+Maybe you've flipped through a magazine and seen ads claiming that taking extra biotin, also known as vitamin B7, will give you lustrous hair, glowing skin, and perfect nails.
+Before you stock up, there's something more important you should know: biotin can interfere with common medical tests, including the one used to diagnose a heart attack.

-And if you’re concerned about your heart health, stop looking in the supplement aisle and take stock of your diet instead.
-The science is clear that optimizing what you eat is the real secret to achieving better health.
-Try swapping out two of your daily snacks with our products, and you might just find yourself being our next success story!
+And if it's your heart you're concerned about, stop looking in the supplement aisle and take stock of your diet instead.
+The science is clear that optimizing what you eat is the real secret to better health.
+Try swapping two of your daily snacks for our products, and you may be pleasantly surprised at your next lab visit.

 Tested & Proven Results.